Icofunding/Legal/Terms and conditions.md

 ###### a.
 You will only buy Tokens in Token Sales showed through the Platform after carefully reviewing the Terms of the Token Sale, organizational documents as well as any information provided through the Site and that you have reviewed and understand the risks found here;

 ###### b.
-You will use yout own judgement before making any decision to buy tokens involving what is you a material amount of money;
+You will use your own judgement before making any decision to buy tokens involving what is you a material amount of money;

 ###### c.
-That you will be responsible for complying with applicable law regarding any Token Purchase or Token Sale, including without limitation the determination of wether any Token Putchase complies with the terms of local law, whether the law of any country with jurisdiction over you or any Token Buyer).
+That you will be responsible for complying with applicable law regarding any Token Purchase or Token Sale, including without limitation the determination of wether any Token Purchase complies with the terms of local law, whether the law of any country with jurisdiction over you or any Token Buyer.

 ###### d.
-To get professional advice to protect your interests (such as tax, accounting, legal or financial); and
+To get professional advice to protect your interests (such as tax, accounting, legal or financial).

 ##### iv.
 You guarantee not to:

 ###### a.
-Violate the Community Rules of Icofunding, as defined in Section [*] (Definitions)
+Violate the Community Rules of Icofunding, as defined in Section "Definitions"

 ###### b.
 Expect Icofunding to evaluate, confirm or stand behind any user's assertion or recommend any Token Sale;

 ###### c.
 Treat any Content, email or other information you receive by accesing to the Platform as a recommendation by Icofunding, an affiliate of Icofunding or any employee, partner, director, representative or or other agent of the foregoing (each a "Company Person") on which you should rely.

 ###### d.
-Use any Content Information acquired from Company Persons, Token Buyers or ICO Launchers, or otherwise through your use of the Services, for commercial activity outside of the Services, without prior written approval from Icofunding;
+Use any Content or Information acquired from Company Persons, Token Buyers or ICO Launchers, or otherwise through your use of the Services, for commercial activity outside of the Services, without prior written approval from Icofunding;

 ###### e.
 Claim any right to access, view or alter any source code or object code of Icofunding;